 For men, testosterone replacement therapy is a common conventional treatment, although it’s controversial.
 Some common options typically include sildenafil (VIAGRA®) and tadalafil (CIALIS®).

-Many men might think that a prescription drug to induce erection is the simple answer.
-Now, this is very important to know, guys: These drugs do not boost your libido — they only help you to get and keep erections.
-A forced erection will not get to the root of your low or nonexistent sex drive, and these drugs are not without concerning side effects like memory problems, back pain, loss of hearing and many more.
-(53)
+Many men might think that a prescription drug to induce erection is the simple answer, but be aware that these drugs do not boost your libido — they only help you to get and keep erections.
+A forced erection will not get to the root of your low or nonexistent sex drive, and these drugs are not without concerning side effects, like memory problems, back pain, loss of hearing and many more.

 If you experience a low libido and natural remedies don’t seem to help, it’s important to see your doctor sooner than later to make sure you don’t have a more serious underlying physical or psychological issue.
 It’s also important to know the side effects of any and all medications you currently take to make sure they’re not causing your low libido.

-If you see a conventional doctor and seek advice on how to increase libido, hopefully he or she will suggest some healthy lifestyle choices.
-If you’re a man, you might likely receive a little blue pill, but you must know that this absolutely will not get to the real root of your low libido, whether physical, mental, emotional or all of the above.
+If you see a health care professional and seek advice on how to increase libido, hopefully he or she will suggest some healthy lifestyle choices.

 However, your diet affects your sex drive.
 There are foods that directly impact libido, either positively or negatively, and supplements/essential oils that can benefit those struggling to work up the desire for sexual intimacy.